rrakea/NeonCompiler/README.md

 slr_parsing_table.go defines the parsing table and utility functions, including taking the SLR automata and transforming it into the table

 stack.go provides a stack for parsing with the parsing table

+parseTree.go constructs a parse tree for the program